hassanireza/checkMate/README.md

 ![CHECKMATE Screenshot](./assets/checkmate.png)

----

 ## Overview

-**CHECKMATE** is a complete browser-based chess platform built entirely with vanilla HTML, CSS, and JavaScript — no frameworks, no dependencies.
-It ships two distinct modes in one unified, dark-themed interface: a full chess game against an AI opponent, and a curated puzzle suite drawn from the most celebrated moments in competitive chess history.
+**CHECKMATE** is a complete browser-based chess platform built entirely with vanilla HTML, CSS, and JavaScript.
+No frameworks, no dependencies, no build step.
+It ships two distinct modes in one unified dark-themed interface: a full chess game against an AI opponent, and a curated puzzle suite drawn from the most celebrated moments in competitive chess history.

-The design language is editorial and premium — deep space indigo boards, gold accents, Staunton-style SVG pieces, and glassmorphic UI panels — built to feel like a purpose-made product rather than a side project.
+The design language is editorial and premium.
+Deep space indigo boards, gold accents, custom Staunton SVG pieces, and glassmorphic UI panels, built to feel like a purpose-made product rather than a weekend project.

 ---

 ## Game Modes

-### ♛ Play Chess — vs. AI
+### ♛ Play Chess vs. AI

 A complete, rules-accurate chess implementation with a built-in minimax engine.